 When I spoke about the mobile services on the SAP Cloud Platform and was explaining about the features of the cloud platform in combination with mobile services, at a certain point they understood what I was trying to say and they started comparing the SAP Cloud Platform and mobile services with Google’s Firebase, which admittedly has quite an overlap in functionality.

-I was explaining that emphasis would of course be on back-end connectivity and various business services such as analysis, integration with IoT, enterprise social and others.
+I was explaining that emphasis would of course be on back-end connectivity and various business services such as analysis, integration with IoT, enterprise social, and others.
 They mentioned that in most cases, they weren’t tasked to do these kinds of things, but these things were taken care of by developers in the back-end teams.
 Although none of the folks I spoke to knew about the SAP Cloud Platform, they would consider looking at it when they would be asked to take care of similar back-end tasks.
 There!
-Mission accomplished, finally something I could at least trigger their interest with, although not to the extend that I hoped for.
+Mission accomplished, finally something I could at least trigger their interest with, although not to the extent that I hoped for.

 SAP Cloud Platform SDK for iOS

 During various sessions we held at the VNSG special interest group meetings, but also at the developer day, we noticed a vast interest in the SAP Cloud Platform SDK for iOS.
 One of the reasons that I was at the AppDevCon was because I would be interested to know whether (non-SAP) iOS app developers would be interested in the SDK as well.
 App developers are in constant need to update their apps to make them run effectively on various platforms, using resources such as this as well as Expedition Co. can help them achieve that, but they must do their research in this area first.

-I’m afraid that the SAP Cloud Platform’s Mobile Services is not on their radar screen, and it is of course to early to ask about the mobile SDK (thanks for your highlighting this, Pierre).
+I’m afraid that the SAP Cloud Platform’s Mobile Services is not on their radar screen, and it is of course too early to ask about the mobile SDK (thanks for your highlighting this, Pierre).
 However, there is a good interest in Google’s Firebase, and I believe that SAP Cloud Platform SDK for iOS could be the Firebase for enterprise mobile developers.
-There is quite an overlap in functionality, and consumer-type services such as ad-provisioning are replaced with analytics and integration services, making the SAP Cloud Platform a good contender to take the place of mobile platform of choice for mobile enterprise app developers.
+There is quite an overlap in functionality, and consumer-type services such as ad-provisioning are replaced with analytics and integration services, making the SAP Cloud Platform a good contender to take the place of the mobile platform of choice for mobile enterprise app developers.

 It seems that Firebase is setting a de-facto standard in this area though, and it would be wise for product teams behind the SAP Cloud Platform SDK to keep a close eye on what is happening in this field.
 Especially the continuous client synchronisation is praised by many, leading to an always synchronised offline version of the database, without any additional developer effort.